Blood-trailing Deer: Stop, Look, and Learn

-Many times each year, this scenario plays out in the woods during deer season.
-At times, deer that were marginally wounded and left in the woods could have been recovered with careful observation.
+This scenario plays out in the woods during deer season many times; however, deer that are marginally wounded and left in the woods can be recovered with careful observation.

-What was the animal’s reaction at the shot?
+What was the animal’s reaction to the shot?
 Did it kick?
 Did it lurch forward?
-It is very important to know.
-The way a deer moves when it is struck can tell you a lot about where it was hit.
+The reaction is very important to know because the way a deer moves when it is struck can tell you where it was hit.

 A deer that hunches after the shot, runs a short distance, and then begins walking was usually hit in the liver.
 A deer hit in this area of the body will go and lie down a short distance from where it was shot.

 One reason is to allow yourself time to calm down.
 Many hunters have fallen from their stand because they were in such a hurry to get their deer.
 Taking several breaths and allowing yourself to settle down is always a good idea.
 You must give the deer time to expire.
-Even a deer that collapses within eyesight may not be totally dead for a few minutes.
+Even a deer that collapses within eyesight may not be completely dead for another few minutes.